galtay/data_sci_ale/project_1/README.md

 ![pca_variance](pca_components_vs_total_variance.png)

 The plot shows that almost all the variance is captured in the first 40 principal components and that 40% of the variance is captured in just 2 principal components.
-If we plot the first two principal components in a scatter plot we get the following plot,
+If we plot the first two principal components in a scatter plot we get the following,

 ![pca_components_2d](pca_components_2d.png)